Societies and Divisions Awards

 The purpose of this competition is to honor outstanding papers in the field of process industries.

 The William A.J.
-Golomski Award honors the outstanding paper in the proceedings of the Annual Reliability and Maintainability Symposium (RAMS) authored or co-authored by a member of IIE.
+Golomski Award honors the outstanding paper in the proceedings of the Annual Reliability and Maintainability Symposium (RAMS) authored or co-authored by a member of IISE.

 The purpose of this competition is to honor outstanding papers in the field of quality and/or reliability engineering research and practice.

-This is open to graduate and undergraduate IE students and should demonstrate or describe the use of techniques which improve productivity and quality through effective and economical managerial techniques and philosophies.
+This is open to graduate and undergraduate ISE students and should demonstrate or describe the use of techniques which improve productivity and quality through effective and economical managerial techniques and philosophies.

-Teams of a maximum of four IE students solve a "real-world" healthcare situational case study.
+Teams of a maximum of four ISE graduate students solve a "real-world" healthcare situational case study.

 To promote the industrial engineering profession to high school students, teachers and college counselors.